-• Calibration data from Transponder are not available since January 2005.
+- Calibration data from Transponder are not available since January 2005.
 This is due to a hardware failure on the transponder.
 The repair of such device is still under evaluation.
-The calibration data acquired until 2005 in the ZGM will be re-processed with TOSCA (Tool for Scatterometer Calibration) and the results will be provided in this report when available.

-- Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
+The calibration data acquired until 2005 in the ZGM will be re-processed with TOSCA (Tool for Scatterometer Calibration) and the results will be provided in this report when available. - Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
 The chance to install a new station to cover the calibration site is still under investigation as well as the possibility to use stable ice area in Greenland or Antarctic to monitor the instrument calibration. - The Ocean Calibration monitoring is performed by ECMWF.
-The average backscatter bias level are similarly large, compared to Cycle 136.
-The gap between the fore/aft and mid beam for the ascending tracks is still considerable.
-Average bias levels became 0.12 dB more negative (-0.93 dB, was 0.81 dB) being around 0.5 dB more negative than for nominal data in 2000 (around -0.4dB; see Figure 1 of the reports for Cycle 48 to 59).
-The fast change in bias levels is not uncommon for this time of the year.
+The average backscatter bias level are similarly large, compared to Cycle 138.
+For the ascending tracks, the gap between the fore/aft and mid beam is considerable.
+Average bias levels became 0.07 dB more negative (-0.90 dB, was -0.97 dB) being around 0.5 dB more negative than for nominal data in 2000 (around -0.4dB; see Figure 1 of the reports for Cycle 48 to 59).
+The negative level in bias is not uncommon for this time of the year.
 The current situation is similar to that of one year ago (see report for Cycle 127).
 Long-term variations correlate with the yearly cycle, which, given the non-global coverage, is understandable.
 Therefore, the method of ocean calibration will probably only provide accurate information on calibration levels for globally or yearly data sets.